7imon7ays/protein-matcher/README.md

 Protein Matcher uses [Django Background Tasks](https://django-background-tasks.readthedocs.io/) to search for matches in the background without blocking the user.
 When a search fails it's retried a certain number of times before it fails permanently.
 For now users have no way of knowing if a search is very slow or being retried many times or has permanently failed.

-To check if a search has failed permanently, the maintainer has to check its corresponding background task.
+To check whether a search has failed permanently, the maintainer has to look up its corresponding background task.

 ## Browser support